-The problem wasn’t so much that the guys I had met thus far weren’t decent matches.
+The problem wasn't so much that the guys I had met thus far weren't decent matches.
 It was that there were no matches in the first place to label as good, bad or otherwise.
 I had met up with a total of two guys.
 Two!
-When I thought I thought the whole point of online dating was that there are PlentyOfFish in the sea and that all you had to do was say, “OkCupid, HowAboutWe find me a Match with whom I have some Chemistry?” and suddenly you’d be drowning in emails from guys.
+When I thought I thought the whole point of online dating was that you'd be drowning in messages from guys.

 "I found you when I searched for 'Gjelina'... :) Do you cook for a living?"

 It was a "matchmail," in the standard format with the guy's screenname, profile photo, and excerpt of profile in the header, his (hopefully) personal email underneath.
 The face in the photo was cute, from what I could tell.
 It was a close-up, almost too tightly cropped so it would have been easy to hide fatal physical flaws outside the frame.
 But it didn't matter.
 Less because I wasn't into looks, more because it was the most creative way to "match" I'd come across, you know, in the four matches total, and most because, you know, Gjelina.